-Other Areas of Interest " CONTINUING PROFESSIONAL STUDIES
+CONTINUING PROFESSIONAL STUDIES

 Teachers College, Columbia University's Continuing Professional Studies (CPS) offers non-credit programs that are designed to take both a practical and innovative approach to professional development and learning.

-We offer educational and corporate development programs that leverage TC's worldrenowned faculty and thought leadership in our four core areas of expertise: health, education, leadership, and psychology.
+We offer educational programs that leverage TC's world-renowned faculty and thought leadership in the College's four core areas of expertise: health, education, leadership, and psychology.
+Several online programs and courses are available allowing professionals to access Teachers College from around the world.